nigelayen/ExportAppleNotesToBearNotes/README.md

 Occasionally I do have to edit after import to fix a few minor issues line Bear Notes not interpreting all html tags but I do have the bulk of the text I need for each note, which can be easily imported into Bear Notes.

+## Usage
+- Save the file ExportAppleNotesToHTML.scpt to a local folder on your computer.
+- Open Terminal app
+- Change to the folder where the script is saved.
+>% osascript ExportAppleNotesToHTML.scpt